uxhadr/Active-Directory/README.md

 To change this, I right-clicked on `Default Domain Policy` > Edit > Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies.

-I then opened Account Lockout Policy, clicked on Accoutn lockout threshold policy, checked the `Define policy setting`, set it to 4 invalid logon attempts, and reset account lockout after 30 minutes.
+I then opened Account Lockout Policy, clicked on Account lockout threshold policy, checked the `Define policy setting`, set it to 4 invalid logon attempts, and reset account lockout after 30 minutes.
 I also changed the maximum password age to 90 days.
 I then went back to my Group Policy Management to see if the changes applied.
 ![image](https://github.com/user-attachments/assets/751aeff7-9630-41d1-8ab6-bfe64d54f41a)